The Combined Cadet Force (CCF) is a MOD sponsored youth organisation run by CCF Officers from the teaching staff.

-In the Summer Term, a pupil can opt out of the CCF with the Voluntary Service Programme (VSP) designed specifically for these pupils.
+In the Summer Term, a pupil can opt out of the CCF with the Community Service Programme (CSP) designed specifically for these pupils.

 Pupils who decide to stay on in the CCF beyond the Shell have the opportunity to become Junior Leaders.
 Cadets may attend a variety of CCF Camps and Field Exercises all designed to develop their cadet skills.

 The Senior Cadets within the Sixth Form typically lead CCF activities and gain valuable leadership experience in this role.
 Pupils who join the College in the Sixth Form may join the CCF and will undergo an induction period prior to becoming Junior Leaders.

 Senior Cadets are eligible to participate in a vocational course, the BTEC Level 2 Award in Teamwork and Personal Development.
 The scheme is run by the Cadet Vocational Qualification Organisation (CVQO).